Recommendation Systems (9): Multi-Task Learning and Multi-Objective Optimization

 - Embedding layers (Part 5 )

 Picture a restaurant recommender.
-If you only optimize clicks, the model learns that lurid food photos and clickbait names work great – and your conversion rate craters.
-If you only optimize bookings, you surface safe national chains with no upside for discovery.
-If you only optimize stars, you push fancy expensive places that nobody books.
+If you only optimize clicks, the model learns that lurid food photos and clickbait names work great, but your conversion rate plummets.
+If you only optimize bookings, you surface safe national chains with no room for discovery.
+If you only optimize stars, you push fancy, expensive places that few people book.
 The honest objective is a bundle:

 - Will the user click? (engagement)